expo/expo/docs/pages/workflow/expo-cli.md

 - `r`: Reload the app on any connected device.
 - `m`: Open the dev menu on any connected native device (web not supported).
 - `shift` + `m`: Choose more commands to trigger on connected devices.
 This includes toggling the performance monitor, opening the element inspector, reloading the device, and opening the dev menu.
 - `j`: Open Chrome Dev Tools for any connected device that is using Hermes as the JavaScript engine.
-[Learn more](/guides/using-hermes/).
+[Learn more](/guides/using-hermes#javascript-inspector-for-hermes).
 - `o`: Open project code in your editor.
-This can be configured with the `EXPO_EDITOR` and `EDITOR` environment variables.
+This can be configured with the `EXPO_EDITOR` and `EDITOR` [environment variables](#environment-variables).
 - `c`: Show development server URL as a QR code in the terminal.
 - `?`: Show all Terminal UI commands.

 ### Server URL

-The URL is served over a LAN connection that utilizes the local network by default.
-You can change this behavior to localhost-only by using the flag `--host localhost` or `--localhost`.
+By default, the project is served over a LAN connection.
+You can change this behavior to localhost-only by using the flag `npx expo start --localhost`.

+Other available options are:

-- `--port`: Port to start the dev server on (does not apply to Webpack or `--tunnel` URLs).
+- `--port`: Port to start the dev server on (does not apply to Webpack or [tunnel URLs](#tunneling)).
 Default: **19000**.
 - `--https`: Start the dev server using a secure origin.
-This is currently only supported in Webpack.
+This is currently only supported on web.

-You can force the URL to be whatever you like by using the `EXPO_PACKAGER_PROXY_URL` environment variable.
+You can force the URL to be any value with the `EXPO_PACKAGER_PROXY_URL` environment variable.
 For example:

 <Terminal cmd={[
 'export EXPO_PACKAGER_PROXY_URL=http://expo.dev',
 '$ npx expo start'
 ]} />

-Will open apps to: `exp://expo.dev:80` (the `:80` is a temporary workaround for Android support).
+Will open apps to: `exp://expo.dev:80` (the `:80` is a temporary workaround for Android websockets).

 #### Tunneling

-Sometimes you may find it difficult to connect your device to your machine.
-Many factors can cause this to happen: restrictive network conditions (common for public Wi-Fi), firewalls (common for Windows users), or Emulator misconfiguration.
+Restrictive network conditions (common for public Wi-Fi), firewalls (common for Windows users), or Emulator misconfiguration can make it difficult to connect a remote device to your dev server over lan/localhost.

-To combat these, we provide built-in URL "tunneling" with ngrok for free!
-This enables you to forward your `localhost` URL to a public URL that's accessible from anywhere in the world (more on the security implications later).

-This means your device simply needs to connect to the internet to access your dev server.
+Sometimes it's easier to connect to a dev server over a proxy URL that's accessible from any device with internet access, this is referred to as **tunneling**. `npx expo start` provides built-in support for **tunneling** via [ngrok][ngrok].

-To enable tunneling, you first need `@expo/ngrok` installed either globally (recommended) or locally in your project:
+To enable tunneling, first install `@expo/ngrok`:

 <Terminal cmd={['$ npm i -g @expo/ngrok']} />

-Then run the following in your project:
+Then run the following to start your dev server from a _tunnel_ URL:

 <Terminal cmd={['$ npx expo start --tunnel']} />